Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Archive 81

-Netflix canceled its horror hit Archive 81 this March — a mere two months after its first season's release.
+Netflix canceled its horror hit Archive 81 in March — a mere two months after its first season's release.
 The news was surprising to fans not only because of the show’s popularity, but because the first season ended on a cliffhanger.

 Space Force